urani100/liri-node-app/README.md

 <img src="assets/read-me-images/concert-this-2.png">

-## Songs
+## Songs Request

 The spotify-this-song  parameter, is used to render information about songs.
-In oder to use this feature the following syntax must be used: node liri.js spotify-this-song **`<song name here>`**
+In order to use this feature the following syntax must be used: node liri.js spotify-this-song **`<song name here>`**

 This request will return the follwoing information about the desired song: